jluk/ReliableTransferProtocol/README.md

   -This method will send a close request to the RxP client instance and close itself.

 ##API Description
+Our API logic maintains the same steps as the prior submitted API.
+We take a strict approach by rejecting packets that differ than what we expect based on sequence numbers.
+Thus, any duplicate, out of order, or lost packets are dropped causing a resend by the sender when they do not receive an ACK in time.
+Corrupted packets are intended to be handled by a checksum process.

+The API supports "connect", "get", "post", and "disconnect".
+Any other commands will not be accepted and will return an error based on the input.

 ##Bugs & Limitations
+Sliding window size has not been fully completed and as a result, we only support a stop and wait protocol.